-If you've ever really wanted to get to know yourself, you'll probably want to try out the Myers-Briggs type indicator test.
-You've probably seen a lot of articles online, and wondered about what the most common Myers-Briggs type is, as there's a lot of curiosity about how the types really translate and what we can gain from learning about ours.
-If you're not that familiar, the MBTI is a self-reporting questionnaire that helps you figure out what kind of person you are, fundamentally.
-It's mentally intimate and helps you learn things about yourself through the way you answer questions and the way you make choices.
+If you've ever really wanted to get to know yourself, you’ve probably looked up the Myers-Briggs type indicator test (MBTI).
+You’ve likely seen the combination of four letters everywhere from TikTok bios to LinkedIn resumes.
+If you're not that familiar, the MBTI is a self-reporting questionnaire that helps you figure out what kind of person you are, depending on how you answer questions and the way you make choices.

-Interestingly enough, the two biggest distinctions between sets of personality types are introverted and extroverted types.
-While there are other sub-distinctions, the biggest traits that make us different from one another, on a psychological level, are whether we gain energy or lose energy from being around other people and just exactly where we fall on the scale between the two.
+The two biggest distinctions between sets of personality types are introverted and extroverted types.
+While there are other sub-distinctions, the biggest traits that make us different from one another, on a psychological level, are whether we gain energy or lose energy from being around other people, and just exactly where we fall on the scale between the two.
 In addition to our general outward attitudes, the MBTI helps us understand our preference of perception, whether it's lead by sense or intuition, and our preference of judgment, whether it's lead by thinking or feeling.
-When you multiple these four options by each other, we're left with a total of 16 different options for personality types.
+When you multiply these four traits by each other, you’re left with a total of 16 different options for personality types.

 Another reason why INFJs are so rare is simply because they're unique.
-Also known as empaths, counselors, and healers, INFJs are incredibly emotionally intelligent, have an extreme ability to connect with others and a special way of connecting with themselves.
+Sometimes called empaths, counselors, or healers, INFJs are incredibly emotionally intelligent, have an extreme ability to connect with others and a special way of connecting with themselves.
 They're basically the unicorns on the Myers-Briggs scale, meaning that they're incredibly valuable to have around.
 If you have one in your life, they're likely the person who understands you the most, who sees you the clearest and whom you have the most intimate relationship with.
 Basically, you're lucky to have an INFJ in your corner.